iOS Development Q & A

 Q: When is force unwrapping acceptable?

-A: Ideally force unwrapping should not be used, but sometimes it cannot be avoided because otherwise the app can end up in a bad state, e.g. the app can’t recover from a nil
+, it triggers an error that crashes the app.
+But sometimes it cannot be avoided because otherwise the app can end up in a bad state, e.g. the app can’t recover from a nil

 value: